jeremy-miller/advent-of-code-2018/README.md

 ## Build
 To build all executables: `stack build`

+## GHCi
+To run a particular day's code in GHCi: `stack ghci advent-of-code:exe:day1-part1`

 ## Run
-To generate the answer for a particular day: `stack exec day1`
+To generate the answer for a particular day: `stack exec day1-part1`